 |

 Why Give is a PFSB original event that takes place every semester to inspire and educate students about philanthropic giving.
 Often people don't realize how much of an impact donations and donors have on our community.
-These 4 weeks of events are jam-packed with fun activities open to all students!
+These 5 weeks of events are jam-packed with fun activities open to all students!
+Stay tuned for information about our Why Give events!

 |